sohamkonar/Iterative-Shader-Lab/README.md

 2. **Iterate the Shader**: Click "Iterate" to send your feedback to the LLM along with the current shader code and a screenshot of the rendering.
 The LLM will analyze these inputs and generate an improved version.

 3. **Auto-Iteration for Errors**: If your shader has compilation errors, the system will automatically attempt to fix them through multiple iterations until the shader compiles successfully.
+Auto-iterations don't affect the main iteration numbering, making the history easier to track.

 ### Advanced Features

 1. **Manual Editing**: You can directly edit the shader code in the editor tabs and click "Compile & Render" to see your changes.

-2. **Iteration History**: The right panel shows your shader's evolution through different iterations.
+2. **Iteration History**: The middle column shows your shader's evolution through different iterations.
 Each entry displays:
    - A thumbnail of the rendered result
-   - Iteration number and success status
+   - Iteration label ("Initial Generation" or "Iteration X") and success status
-   - Performance metrics

-3. **Shader Metrics**: View compiled metrics about your shader's performance characteristics and complexity.
+   - Click on any thumbnail to restore that shader version

+3. **Speech Recognition**: Click the microphone icon to dictate your shader description or iteration feedback instead of typing.

+4. **Auto-Growing Textareas**: Description and feedback textareas automatically expand as you type or dictate text, providing a seamless user experience.

 ## Implementation Details